lucagennari-es/time-series-data-meetup/README.md

 ## In case of help

-Please send a mail to **luca.gennari@elastic.co** in case of comment, notes and help.
+Please send a mail to **luca.gennari@elastic.co** in case of comment, notes, help or even just to have a beer!